Pipeline YAML Reference#

 value does not

-Example of promotions#
+Example of the promotions

 The contents of the .semaphore/semaphore.yml